Bohmian Mechanics as a Practical Tool

 As an example application of this method, we developed the BITLLES simulator \cite{tdp,Pois,Thz}.
 In this simulator, we consider a two-terminal nano-scale electronic device operating at high frequencies (in the order of THz), where both the relevant dynamics of the active region electrons and the current measurement times on the reservoirs are in the sub-picosecond range.
 We consider the active region to be a non-Markovian open quantum system within the language of Eq. \eqref{SE.GJ} \cite{Thz}.
 The simulator computes the potential $U$ as a solution of the Poisson equation \cite{Pois}, while $\mathfrak{W}$ is modelled by proper boundary conditions \cite{boundary1, Pois} including the correlations between the active region of the device and the reservoirs.
 Even electron-phonon and electron-photon decoherence effects can be included \cite{eph, Matteo}.

 In Figure \ref{fig:fig} the ability of the present method is demonstrated \cite{inject,Thz} by predicting for a field-effect transistor (FET) with a graphene channel, the time needed to acknowledge a stable reaction of the drain and source currents when the gate voltage is changed.
 The Klein tunneling suffered by the electrons while traversing the channel (partition noise) and the random energies of the electrons when injected into the system (thermal noise), cause a fluctuation in the instantaneous current that can be diminished in the laboratory by window averaging.
-The required window size for the change to be consistent for digital applications (binary messages) defines the operating frequency of the transistor. \fancyhead[RO]{{\em 3.
-Speakable and Operational Information about an Unmeasured system?}}
+The required window size providing error-free current (averaged) values for digital applications (binary messages) defines the operating frequency of the transistor.